tigera/docs/calico-enterprise/networking/egress/egress-gateway-aws.mdx

 In overview, the AWS-backed feature works as follows:

-* An IP pool is created with its `awsSubnetID` field set to the ID of a VPC Subnet.
-This "AWS-backed" IP pool's CIDR must be contained within the VPC Subnet's CIDR.
+* An IP pool is created with its `awsSubnetID` field set to the ID of a VPC subnet.
+This "AWS-backed" IP pool's CIDR must be contained within the VPC subnet's CIDR.

   > **Important**: You must ensure that the CIDR(s) used for AWS-backed IP pool(s) are reserved in the AWS fabric.
-  > For example, by creating a dedicated VPC Subnet for {{site.prodname}}.
+  > For example, by creating a dedicated VPC subnet for {{site.prodname}}.
 If the CIDR is not reserved; both
   > {{site.prodname}} and AWS may try to assign the same IP address, resulting in a conflict.
   {: .alert .alert-danger}